folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I see a New Earth filled with beautiful people" > New Earth in New Age Spirituality

-* More recently, biblical concept of a "New Earth" has also been encorporated into "New Age" spirituality.
+* More recently, the biblical concept of a "New Earth" has also been incorporated into "New Age" spirituality.

 * “New Age” spirituality is a somewhat fluid category of spiritual beliefs and practices that arose from the "hippie" and "counterculture" movement of the late 1960s.
-Teachers and practitioners of New Age spirituality blend Eastern spiritual traditions \(e.g. Buddhism, Hinduism and Taoism)\ with some aspects of Western Christianity and a modern, secular humanist ethos.
+Teachers and practitioners of New Age spirituality blend Eastern spiritual traditions (e.g., Buddhism, Hinduism, and Taoism) with some aspects of Western Christianity and a modern, secular humanist ethos.

-* After the initial popularity of New Age spirituality in the 1970s, there was a resurgence of New Age ideas in the late late 1990s and early 2000s due to the populaity of self-help psychology books by teachers such as Eckhart Tolle.
-Tolle's is known best for his 1997 book *The Power of Now: A Guide to Spiritual Enlightenment* and his 2005 book *A New Earth: Awakening to Your Life's Purpose*.
+* After the initial popularity of New Age spirituality in the 1970s, there was a resurgence of New Age ideas in the late 1990s and early 2000s due to the popularity of self-help psychology books by teachers such as Eckhart Tolle.
+Tolle is best known for his 1997 book *The Power of Now: A Guide to Spiritual Enlightenment* and his 2005 book *A New Earth: Awakening to Your Life's Purpose.*

-* In 2008, the legendary Black talk show host, Oprah Winfrey, hosted Eckhart Tolle on The Oprah Winfrey Show to discuss his book *A New Earth*.
-Oprah also added *A New Earth* to Oprah's Book Club and hosted a 10-week live online class series where Eckhart Tolle discussed *A New Earth* chapter by chapter.
+* In 2008, the legendary Black talk show host, Oprah Winfrey, hosted Eckhart Tolle on *The Oprah Winfrey Show* to discuss his book A New Earth.
+Oprah also added A New Earth to *Oprah's Book Club* and hosted a 10-week live online class series where Eckhart Tolle discussed A New Earth chapter by chapter.

-* Similar fashion to other forms of New Age spirituality, *A New Earth* takes some ideas from the Bible, such as St. John's vision of "a New Heaven and a New Earth" and subtly redefines it through the perspective of Eastern spiritual beliefs, practices, and terminology.
+* In similar fashion to other forms of New Age spirituality, *A New Earth* takes some ideas from the Bible, such as St. John's vision of "a New Heaven and a New Earth," and subtly redefines them through the perspective of Eastern spiritual beliefs, practices, and terminology.

-* In particular, *A New Earth* builds on the concepts from Tolle's previous book *The Power of Now* to focus on the Buddhist/Hindu idea that humans must go through an “ego death” so that their suffering will end and their individual identities (or the illusion of their individual identities) can melt away into a new, unified harmony with the universe.
-Within Tolle's writing, this ego death is  said to take place through practices such a Buddhist forms of emptying meditation that lead a person to awaken into a greater state of awareness or “consciousness” in moment or in the “now”.
+* In particular, *A New Earth* builds on the concepts from Tolle's previous book *The Power of Now* to focus on the Buddhist/Hindu idea that humans must go through an “ego death” so that their suffering will end, and their individual identities (or the illusion of their individual identities) can melt away into a new, unified harmony with the universe.
+Within Tolle's writing, this ego death is said to take place through practices such as Buddhist forms of emptying meditation that lead a person to awaken into a greater state of awareness or “consciousness” in the present moment or in the "now."

 {{< /details >}}